List of largest Canadian cities by census

 A collection of four maps showing the distribution of population for 1851 (Newfoundland 1857), 1871 (Newfoundland 1869), 1901 and 1921 by historical region.

 This is a list of the largest cities in Canada by census starting with the 1871 census of Canada, the first national census.

-Only communities that were incorporated as cities (defined by Statistics Canada as CY, as compared to larger census metropolitan areas (CMA) or census agglomerations (CA) around – and including – these CYs) at the time of each census are presented.
-Therefore, this list does not include any incorporated towns (T) that may have been larger than any incorporated cities at each census.
+In the earlier census, only communities that were incorporated as cities at the time of each census are presented.
+Therefore, the list does not include any incorporated towns (T) that may have been larger than any incorporated cities at each census.

+As various provinces take divergent approaches toward municipal governance, population figures that confined strictly to formal municipal boundary became less meaningful data.
+In recognition of the close economic or geographical relationship and community of interest satellite communities in proximity to cities but may be outside the formal boundaries of the incorporated municipal entities, reporting of data for metropolitan areas started to appear in the 1941 census, and were formalized as statistics for census metropolitan areas (CMA) in the 1951 census.